-Like death and taxes, there are certain expenses that can’t be avoided.
-For instance, if you you have a New York City office space rental, your commercial lease is going to have an escalation clause and your rent will increase every year.
-There is no getting around that.
+If you are renting commercial office space in Manhattan, your commercial lease is going to have an escalation clause and your rent will increase every year.

 How Much More Per Year?